enricodvn/drugo-website/articles/front_end/how_this_blog_is_built/en.md

-So when someone clicks on the article title, it is now rendering a Link component which will route to the article pages, that will fectch the markdown based on the slugs we added the the path params.
+So when someone clicks on the article title, it is now rendering a Link component which will route to the article pages, that will fectch the markdown based on the slugs we added to the path params.
 Cool right?

 The app is then just a `HashRouter` (as discussed before) that wraps it all: